 Note: GPT labels with one partition require that all nodes in the cluster run CXFS 5.5 or later.
 If one node in the cluster runs an earlier release, the XVM volume using that LUN will be present but will not be readable or writable on that node.
-In that case, the filesystem on that volume would not mount in the cluster and the command xvm show -v phys would report the following:
+In that case, the filesystem on that volume would not mount in the cluster and you would see the following command output: